-7.2.6.3 Application (Single Elimination)
+7.2.7.3 Application (Single Elimination)

-During Single Elimination rounds, players receiving a Disqualification will also receive a Game Loss for all games in their most recent Single Elimination match.
+During Single Elimination rounds, players receiving a Disqualification will also receive a Match Loss for their most recent Single Elimination match.

 If a player is disqualified while their Single Elimination match is still ongoing, the losses are applied to the current round.